deleayobankole/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #13.Write a script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.
 printf "%.2f" $NUM | sort

+#14.
+Write a script that converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL.
+The script should display the number in base 16, followed by a new line
+print '%x\n' $DECIMAL